Protesters decry Met Opera's 'Death of Klinghoffer' as anti-Semitic

 About 100 protesters were lined up in wheelchairs wearing signs around their neck reading "I am Leon Klinghoffer."

-The crowd carried signs calling the work "Snuff Opera," and cheered loudly at the news that the Met had sold relatively few tickets for the run.
+The crowd carried signs calling the work "Snuff Opera," and cheered loudly at the news that the production had not sold out.

 Adams, the Met and the Anti-Defamation League have all insisted the work is not anti-Semitic, although the Met canceled plans for international broadcasts of the production.

-For a night at the opera, security was tight, with dozens of police officers stationed around the opera house at Lincoln Center in midtown Manhattan.
-The rally's organizers said they believed some protesters had bought tickets and planned to register their disapproval during the performance.
+For a night at the opera, security was tight, with dozens of police officers stationed both inside and around the opera house at Lincoln Center in Manhattan.

+A few protesters sporadically booed and heckled during quieter moments in the first half.
+Adams joined performers onstage at the opera's close to a standing ovation.

 Klinghoffer's daughters, Lisa and Ilsa, have condemned the work ever since its U.S. premiere in 1991.
 They wrote a short message that is being printed in the new production's Playbill criticizing the work's "false moral equivalencies."